Expert Level • Advanced Structuring & Leadership

 What you will learn

-Professionals reviewing sustainable finance and ESG performance data
+Professionals reviewing sustainable finance structuring, risk, and portfolio performance data

 There are 13 modules in this course

-Certified Green Finance Expert: Sustainability Lending Instruments and Structuring Programs (Advanced) focuses on real-world structuring depth—covering complex green/social instruments, advanced SLL/SLB design, transition finance, blended structures, sovereign instruments, taxonomy navigation, external review, portfolio strategy, innovation, deal origination, and leadership—ending with a capstone and expert assessment.
+Certified Expert in Lending Instruments & Structuring is an advanced, practitioner-to-leader program for professionals working on complex sustainable finance transactions.
+It deepens structuring capability across advanced green/social instruments, sophisticated SLL/SLB design, transition finance, blended structures, sovereign instruments, taxonomy navigation, external review/assurance, portfolio strategy, innovation, origination, and leadership—ending with a capstone and expert assessment.

 Advanced Green & Social Instrument Structuring